ropensci-archive/solrium/cran-comments.md

 ## Reverse dependencies

 * I have run R CMD check on the 4 downstream dependencies.
-  (Summary at <https://github.com/ropensci/solrium/blob/master/revdep/README.md>), with no problems caused.
+  (Summary at <https://github.com/ropensci/solrium/blob/master/revdep/README.md>), with no problems found.

 -----